INTRODUCTION TO BUDDHISM

 The belief of Buddhism considers that there is no God who created the world.
 According to this religion, it has evolved and functions according to a law.
 This is why you should never think only about yourself as in Hinduism.
 Buddhism encourages everyone to consider others, to help them in times of need and to support them.
 Selfishness must never enter into this belief.
 It is necessary to note that Buddhism is not strictly speaking a religion because it is not interested in the question of God.

 It must be said that there are still some Buddhists who believe in one or more gods.
-But it is not the most important.
-The Buddha's view of the world is very much like a cage.
+But that's not the most important thing.
+The Buddha's conception of the world is very much like a cage.
 It’s a place where you don’t know if it’s going to end or not.
 Below there is the world of desire where all beings living there are subject to the mutual attraction of the sexes.
 On the other hand, there are Men living in perfect happiness and total idleness, without any problem and without any pain.
 In heavenly palaces there are gods of the world of desire.

 1 comment